 The Steller sea lion is also known as the northern sea lion.
-They are a species of sea lion typically found in the northern Pacific.
+They are a species of sea lion typically found in the north Pacific.

-They are considered to be the largest species of eared seals and take their names from the naturalist George Wilhelm Steller, who first described them in the mid-18th century.
+They are considered the largest species of eared seals and take their names from the naturalist George Wilhelm Steller, who first described them in the mid-18th century.

 These animals measure about 2.3 to 2.9 meters in length on average and weigh between 240 to 350 kilograms.

-Males are slightly longer than females and can be distinguished by broader foreheads and thicker hair around their neck.
+Males are slightly longer than females and can be distinguished by broader foreheads and thicker hair around their necks.

 The range of these seals extends from Russia to the Gulf of Alaska and the Ano Nuevo Island off the coast of Central California.

 Steller sea lions usually live in the coastal waters of the subarctic and spend most of their time in the water.
 They are skilled and opportunistic marine predators.

 They primarily feed on a wide variety of fish and are hunted by killer whales and great white sharks.

 The striped dolphin takes their name from the dark stripes running down their bodies’ sides.